Netcracker/KubeMarine/documentation/Maintenance.md

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/cert_renew.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

-#### Configuring Certificate Renew Procedure for Nginx-ingress-controller
+#### Configuring Certificate Renew Procedure for nginx-ingress-controller

 To update the certificate and key for `nginx-ingress-controller`, use the following configuration: